David Pool

-David Allen Pool (born December 20, 1966) is an American former professional football defensive back in the National Football League (NFL) who played for the Buffalo Bills, New England Patriots, and Miami Dolphins.
+David Allen Pool (born December 20, 1966) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Buffalo Bills, New England Patriots, and Miami Dolphins.
 He played college football for the Tennessee State Tigers and Carson–Newman Eagles.
 Pool was selected by the San Diego Chargers in the sixth round of the 1990 NFL draft.